MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/Setlocal.md

 ms.assetid: e4e4b6d3-3f1a-4851-a782-25ee2470e16e
 author: jaimeo
 ---
-# setlocal
+# Setlocal
-starts localization of environment variables in a batch file.
+Starts localization of environment variables in a batch file.
 Localization continues until a matching **endlocal** command is encountered or the end of the batch file is reached.

-for examples of how to use this command, see [Examples](#BKMK_examples).
+For examples of how to use this command, see [Examples](#BKMK_examples).

 ## Syntax